3 Ways to Improve Your IT Service Provider Relationships and Save $1.2M

-The solution to getting the most out of this investment is data driven service provider management.
+The solution to getting the most out of this investment is data-driven IT service provider management.
 A recent Forrester study of Numerify’s customers found that broader visibility and improved vendor tracking resulted in data that could be used to guide contract negotiations.
-All of that amounted to a 2% reduction in vendor spend, or $1.2 million, over three years for a typical Global 2000 organization..
+All of that amounted to a 2% reduction in vendor spend, or $1.2 million over three years for a typical Global 2000 organization.

-Unless you have a data driven service provider management strategy in place, it can feel pretty unclear whether you are really leveraging the strengths of your partners.
+Unless you have a data-driven service provider management strategy in place, it can feel unclear whether you are really leveraging the strengths of your partners.
 Data from Deloitte shows that companies seek innovation and creativity from outsourcing agreements, but that 65% are not measuring it.

-Common challenges include an uncertain scope in service provider’s agreement or that the vendor is reporting on itself, making it difficult to compare that data to alternatives.
-Such problems can focus vendors on simply meeting SLA rather than fully understanding how they can best help your business succeed.
+Common challenges include an uncertain scope in service provider’s agreement, or that the vendor is reporting on itself, making it difficult to compare that data to alternatives.
+Such problems can focus vendors on simply meeting Service Level Agreements (SLAs), rather than fully understanding how they can best help your business succeed.

 Too often, once the business team has negotiated a contract with an IT service provider, the contract gets filed away and never revisited.
-Over time, the actual operations may diverge greatly from that service level agreement.
+Over time, the actual operations may diverge greatly from that SLA.
 It’s essential for companies to make the SLA a living document by digitizing it and using it to establish performance metrics.

-Such a disconnect may come about when an SLA is set without sufficient data.
+A disconnect may happen when an SLA is set without sufficient data.
 Before coming to the negotiating table, IT teams should gather information about the potential benefit of working with that particular service provider and use that to inform the terms of the contract.
 This will help ensure that the contract is more in line with day-to-day operations and give your team a starting off point for measuring success.

-Use the SLA as a jumping off point to determine what metrics you will use to gauge success in your partnership with the service provider.
-Make updates frequent – weekly if possible – and automated so that you can track progress, assess patterns and identify issues.
+Use the SLA as a jumping-off point to determine which metrics you will use to gauge success in your partnership with the service provider.
+Make updates frequent – weekly if possible – and automated, so that you can track progress, assess patterns, and identify issues.

 Analytics is the key to ensuring a transparent relationship: It will help you and your provider stay on the same page and give the provider a better understanding of what matters to your business and how best to serve you.
 It may also result in the provider identifying ways to add value to your business, which is the sort of innovative partnership you should be seeking.